2.2 Creating a framework for positive behaviour

 4.1 In the classroom, but also outside it

 A framework applies in all situations in which you find yourself with students.
 If you agree on a framework with your students, it applies between you wherever you are responsible for the students.
-That is, of course, during your lessons and in your classroom, but also when meeting in the auditorium and hallways, during contact at projects and performances and excursions, visits to school gardens and museums or during school trips.
-A well-chosen school-wide framework is better for everyone.
-With a school-wide framework all colleagues do their part and can hold each other accountable.
+That is, of course, during your lessons and in your classroom, but also when meeting in the auditorium and hallways, during contact at projects, performances, excursions, visits to school gardens and museums, or during school trips.
+A well-chosen school-wide framework suits everyone.
+With a school-wide framework colleagues and students can hold each other accountable.
 Together they strengthen the effect of the framework.

 4.2 School-wide